dinhminhhuy/Maven_Pizza_Challenge/README.md

 # Maven_Pizza_Challenge
-This is a personal project that uses Power BI to visualize data in the form of charts and answer 4 question using Python.
+This is a personal project that uses Power BI to visualize data in the form of charts and answer 4 questions using Python.
 Then, I will analyze those charts to get insights to offer some advises for business owner.

 ## 1. About the dataset
 This dataset contains 4 tables in CSV format: